Supreme Court Declines To Consider Ex-Army Cadet’s Rape Lawsuit

 Speak with a Florida Personal Injury Attorney Today

 Unfortunately, the law is littered with conflicting rules and decisions like this one.
 That is why you should never assume you will be able to sue a negligent party for damages following an accident.
 You should always seek out qualified legal advice and representation from an experienced Boca Raton personal injury lawyer.
-Contact the Leifer Law Firm today to schedule a consultation.
+Contact Leifer & Ramirez today to schedule a consultation.